 If the meeting isn’t effective, change it!

 The fact that you’re still reading means you’re committed to running a great meeting.
 Yay!
 Turns out, though, you’re not the sole judge of whether the meeting was productive or not.

 - Did this meeting result in something of value to the business?

-- Did we have the right people in the room?
+- Did we include the right people?
 If not, who should/shouldn’t be included in the future?